-This application (C 190212 PQK) was considered by the Brooklyn Borough President, who on February 20, 2019 issued a recommendation to approve the application with the following conditions:
+On January 23, 2019, the Brooklyn Borough President held a public hearing on this application (C 190212 PQK) and on February 28, 2019 issued a recommendation to approve the application with the following conditions:

 - "Seek to achieve timely completion of its Brooklyn Community District 3 (CD3) facility at 60 Nostrand Avenue, by adhering to the New York City Department of Design and Construction (DDC) strategy, thereby ensuring that the facility is operational by 2022 - 2.
 That as part of its Builders Pavement Plan: - a.
-Coordinate with New York City Department of Environmental Protection (DEP), the New York Department of Parks and Recreation (NYC Parks), and the New York City Department of Transportation (DOT) to construct rain gardens with the integration of street trees, in consultation with Brooklyn Community Board (CB 3) and local elected officials b.
+Coordinate with New York City Department of Environmental Protection (DEP), the New York Department of Parks and Recreation (Parks), and the New York City Department of Transportation (DOT) to construct rain gardens with the integration of street trees, in consultation with Brooklyn Community Board (CB 3) and local elected officials - b.
 Coordinate with DEP and DOT, to construct curb extensions, and/where technically infeasible, coordinate with DOT to provide protected painted sidewalk extensions, with the understanding that both solutions be advanced subsequent to consultation with CB 3 and local elected officials."